ErickFCS/MiniBlogListApp/README.md

 ## Lives

+- The base user is: admin
+- The base password is: password

 - [Vanilla FrontEnd](https://minibloglistappvanilla.onrender.com "Just with states")
 - [  Redux FrontEnd](https://minibloglistapp.onrender.com "Using reduxjs/toolkit")
 - [  Query FrontEnd](https://minibloglistappquery.onrender.com "Using the react query lib and some contexts")